notesbytom/notesbytom/openssl/atlassian_custom_ca_trust.md

 # Atlassian Custom CA Trust

+## Backup

+Backup a copy of any config files / trust store files before making changes in case you need to revert.

 ## Jira or Confluence Custom CA Trust

 Jira and Confluence internal app processes must trust the CA that signed the server cert presented.